zulvkr/zulvkr.github.io/src/posts/django-rest-learn-part-1.md

 ## Django official tutorial is confusing.

 I had been playing around with Laravel before and everything felt so magical and in place.
-Things are just work.
+Things just work.
 Coupled with amazing tutorials on the internet and the matured situation of PHP as a language of the web, Laravel is undoubtedly the most supportive, easiest framework I've ever felt.

 Back to Django, it sure has the same spirit as Laravel, but my onboarding has been unpleasant due to python3 vs python2, virtualenv, and other python issues.

-Maybe I'm biased, I have Homestead already set up before trying Laravel so it's a breeze to try.
+Maybe I'm biased.
+I have Homestead already set up before trying Laravel so it's a breeze to try.

 The official tutorial in Django is easy to follow but hard to understand.
 It consists of seven steps, with each step I get to know more of Django magic that I don't need for a REST API.
 So I stopped when I met the templating step.

 If you are like me, you should not bother with the official tutorial.

 Start with [Django REST Framework Quickstart](https://www.django-rest-framework.org/tutorial/quickstart/) instead!
 It's short and get you up running in minutes.
 You should read Django docs sparingly to follow the quickstart.

-## Learning Python

-Learning Python is easy peasy if you have solid background in JavaScript.
-My learning path is reading W3School (Yea, I know it has bad reputation, but it's great to have a concise overview of the subject), complemented it with Python official tutorials on the basics of primitives and then straight to Django.

-## Closing

-Django is amazing at bootstraping the Model-View part of the project.
-Features that I appreciated the most are: serialization, migration and authentication.

 ### Comparison with Laravel